 For the purpose of calculating Honours at graduation, the Honours value of each subject is indicated by the credit points associated with that subject.
-Credit points generally reflect the workload and hours of class contact per week required of students in subjects in which grades are awarded.
+Credit points generally reflect the workload required of students in subjects in which grades are awarded.